Many Kline & Specter attorneys help out in various ways in the community through volunteering. Here are some:

 Philip Pasquarello, who as a student at Kline Law won the national “Top Gun” mock trial competition, coaches mock trial teams at St. Joe’s Prep and the Kline School of Law.

 Shanin Specter teaches at the University of Pennsylvania Law School, where he has taught "Trial Advocacy," "Practice of Law," "The Civil Justice System as an Agent of Change," "How to Ask a Question" and "Evidence and Trial Practice."
 Specter also has taught at UC Hastings College of the Law, UC Berkeley School of Law and Stanford Law School.
 Specter serves on the board of two national non-profit organizations: the National Museum of American Jewish History and US Squash.
-He and his wife, Tracey, are making the lead gift to a $40 million project to transform an historic armory into the Arlen Specter U.S. Squash Center.
-The 65,000-square-foot facility is set to open in Fall 2020 and will host the sport’s U.S. Open.
-Specter further is active with Big Brothers Big Sisters and has mentored a young man in the program since age eight to his current college years.
+He and his wife, Tracey, made the lead gift to a $40 million project that transformed a historic armory into the Arlen Specter U.S. Squash Center.
+The 65,000-square-foot facility is host to the sport’s annual U.S. Open.
+Specter further is active with Big Brothers Big Sisters and has mentored a young man in the program since age eight to his current post-college years.

 James Waldenberger is an adjunct professor at Kline Law, teaching “Introduction to Trial Advocacy.”